jhhan0/machine-learning/README.md

-# self-study machine learning 🖥️
+#  Machine Learning

-This repository has all of my works on machine learning that I have studied by myself so far.
-Each notebooks contain specific topic of machine learning such as linear regression, logistic regression, and MLP.
-More interesting topics of machine learning / deep learning will be commited to this repository! 😄
+This repository has all of my works on machine learning that I've studied by myself so far.
+Each jupyter notebook describes a certain topic of machine learning such as linear regression, multi-layer perceptron (MLP) and recurrent neural network (RNN).
+A more interesting topics of machine learning / deep learning will be posted to this remote repository! 😄